SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rainbow replied, “I’m going to ask Rarity tomorrow.”

-Pinkie said, ”Okie-dokie-lokie.”
+Pinkie said, “Okie-dokie-lokie.”

-After a bit more cleaning, Pinkie asked another question, "What made you realize you liked Fluttershy?"
+After a bit more cleaning, Pinkie asked another question, “What made you realize you liked Fluttershy?”

-Rainbow thought for a few seconds, before she said, "I feel a connection with her, I want to always be there for her.
+Rainbow thought for a few seconds, before she said, “I feel a connection with her, I want to always be there for her.
 I want to protect her.
 I feel safe around her in a sense of judgement, I know you girls would never judge me, but its different with her.
 I feel like I don't always have to be the tough cool pony all the time with her.
 I feel like I could let my guard down and she would never hurt me.
-Also, she's really hot."
+Also, she's really hot.”

-"I hope it works out, I love seeing my friends happy," Pinkie said.
+“I hope it works out, I love seeing my friends happy,” Pinkie said.

-"Thanks, me too," Rainbow said.
+“Thanks, me too,” Rainbow said.

 Rainbow put away the last of the balloons into Pinkie’s cabinet, then turns to Pinkie.
 “That’s almost all the decorations cleaned up, I’m going to head out, so I can catch up to Fluttershy and Applejack before they get home.”